 Mr. Wong Seng is the Chairman, Chief Executive Officer, Executive Director and the compliance officer of our Company.
-Please refer to Mr. Wong's biography as disclosed in the paragraph headed "Biographical Details of the Directors and Senior Management" in this section of the annual report.
+Please refer to Mr. Wong's biography as disclosed in the paragraph headed "Directors and Senior Management" in this section of the annual report.

-The Directors present their annual report and the audited consolidated financial statements of the Company for the year ended 31 December 2019.
+The Directors present their annual report and the audited consolidated financial statements of the Company for the year ended 31 December 2020.